-- Keep it simple! - For qualified levels, include in the level descriptors role examples that are contemporary and keep them updated.
-Include the roles emerging from KSS. - Ensure that non-statutory social workers can map their roles on to the levels e.g. from charity, private and independent/freelance contexts
+- contemporary and keep them updated.
+Include the roles emerging from KSS. - Ensure that non-statutorysocial workers can map their roles on to the levels e.g. from charity, private and independent/freelance contexts

 Point of entry to training:

 By the point of entry to social work qualifying programmes, prospective students/candidates should demonstrate awareness of the social context for social work practice, awareness of self, ability to develop rapport and potential to develop relevant knowledge, skills and values through professional training.